Stuycs-K/finalproject-09-kamrowski-victor-chao-jason/DEVLOG-Jason.md

  - Tried to find issue within `Op_One` that was returning incorrect ABCD values, but was unsuccessful (40 mins)
  - Created a branch for myself to test changes and potentially fix the problem.
 (1 min)

+### 2025-06-01 - Fixed Errors, Attempted to Fix Algorithm Miscalculations, and Added Final Step
+ - Fixed errors with incorrect variable names.
+(15 mins)
+ - Noticed that the algorithm is correct up until a certain point.
+(90 mins)
+    - Closer inspection revealed that something goes wrong with the calculation for the new B value in the 14th operation (starting from i=0) of the first round.
+    - The rotation value is off by 0x01700000.
+    - Was unable to find the source of this issue.
+Narrowed it down to either an incorrect 32-bit string or something wrong with the left rotation calculation.
+Will look into it more tomorrow in class.
+ - Added the final step after the four rounds of operations.
+(10 mins)

 ### 2024-01-03 - Brief description
 Expanded description including how much time was spent on task.